 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-Just like the roasting method, these simple sauteed eggplant slices take a few common kitchen ingredients.
+Just like the roasting method, cooking eggplant in a pan takes just a few common kitchen ingredients.
 The main difference is that pan frying takes even less time — and you don’t have to wait for your oven to heat up!
 (You can also try air fryer eggplant as another quick — and more hands-off — method.)

 Why You’ll Love This Sauteed Eggplant Recipe